owls250/thyme-will-tell/README.md

 cooking software

 ## functionality
-- double, triple, etc (including adjusting baking time for different pans)
+- double, triple, etc (including adjusting baking time for different pans, rounding)
+- unit conversation
 - substitutes (including multiple ingredients like acid if using bp)
 - large buttons to scroll dowm
 - quantities in instructions so you don't have to flip back and forth as much

+## aesthetics
+- simple